noppoMan/4896c62de389fa8a7ffca8a727d8f71f/README.md

 This README provides information about the files containing our dataset and results.

+## datasets/original/daily/{org}/{name}.csv

+This is a dataset obtained by cloning https://github.com/{org}/{name} and collecting daily commit counts.
+This dataset serves as the foundation for our research.

 ## datasets/preprocessed/{period_shift}{Tm}{group}.csv

 Dataset after transformation to stationary process using fractional differencing and seasonal adjustment.
 There are four subdirectories: period_shift=original, 1_month_shifted, 2_month_shifted, and 3_month_shifted, each containing four subdirectories: Tm=T1, T2, T3, T4.
 The CSVs under each directory correspond to $[A_1, A_2, A_3]$ for each group's period_shift and Tm, in the order of competitor1, competitor2, and target.

-**The estimation of SVAR and calculation of IRF using these datasets are documented in `demo.ipynb`.**
+The process of creating datasets under the preprocessed directory is implemented in the #Auto-detecting-$T_m$ and #Preparation-for-VAR-Analysis sections of demo.ipynb.
+Additionally, the SVAR estimation and IRF calculation using these datasets are implemented in the #SVAR and #IRF-Calculation sections of demo.ipynb.

 ## repo_state.csv